AlbertoBoldrini/telegram-bot-ts/README.md

 let promise = bot.sendMessage ({ chat_id: '<A chat id>', text: 'Hello world!' });
  ```

  - **Manager** (recommanded) that simplifies the management of updates.
 It is a EventEmitter and is possible to add listner.
+The events emitted have the same name of the update specified in the *Update* object in the [documentation](https://core.telegram.org/bots/api#update): *message*, *edited_message*, *channel_post*, ...

+It contains a member *api* that is the raw client discussed above.

  ```ts